 In over 50 years of cage-diving history, Rodney Fox Shark Expeditions has experienced seasonal pattern changes in shark activity at the various locations we have operated in.
 We now work exclusively within the Neptune Islands Marine Park, both North and South Island Groups.

 The Neptune Islands are a unique location in the world, technically being able to produce reliable great white shark diving throughout much of the year.
 With our multi-day itineraries and ocean floor cage facilities, Rodney Fox Shark Expeditions enjoys the industry’s highest success rates in year-round productivity with great white sharks.

 Although there are general long-term trends, great white shark abundance is still often difficult to predict in some years, and while many months enjoy an incredible 100% reliability of sightings for many years on end now, the sharks just cannot always be completely guaranteed at any time.

 Below we look at details including current (10 years) monthly trends in shark numbers, sex and size of the sharks, their reliability, and the prevailing environmental conditions throughout the year.
 This information should help people choose the best time for their needs.
 We also want it known that in regards to both the monthly shark activity and elements of the weather, that we do often experience exceptions to these general rules every year.

 In recent years, the period of mid/late-September to mid/late-January has frequently delivered record high numbers of sharks, along with super high reliability.
-The period of early/ mid-April to late June has also been extremely reliable with the exception of June 2018 which disappointed after 10-15 years of being one of the very best months.
+The period of April to late June has also been extremely reliable with the exception of June 2018 which disappointed on most days after 10-15 years of being one of the very best months.